SeleniumHQ/www.seleniumhq.org/src/main/rst/09_webdriver.rst

 to verify that they work as expected.
 It aims to provide a friendly API that's easy to explore and understand, which will help make your tests easier to read and maintain.
-It's not tied to any particular test framework, so it can be used equally well with JUnit, TestNG or from a plain old "main" method.
+It's not tied to any particular test framework, so it can be used equally well in a unit testing or from a plain old "main" method.
-This "Getting Started" guide introduces you to WebDriver's Java API and helps get you started becoming familiar with it.
+This "Getting Started" guide introduces you to WebDriver's API and helps get you started becoming familiar with it.

 Start by `Downloading <http://code.google.com/p/selenium/downloads/list>`_ the latest binaries and unpack them into a directory.
 From now on, we'll refer to that as ``$WEBDRIVER_HOME``.
 Now, open your favourite IDE and:

- * Start a new Java project in your favourite IDE
+ * Start a new project in your favourite IDE/editor
- * Add all the JAR files under ``$WEBDRIVER_HOME`` to the ``CLASSPATH``
+ * Add a reference to all the libraries in ``$WEBDRIVER_HOME``

 You can see that WebDriver acts just as a normal library does: it's entirely self-contained, and you usually don't need to remember to start any